 Audit committee refers to one of the key committees in a corporate form of organisation to oversee the discharge of statutory audit compliances by the company.
 It is important for a company to comply with the financial reporting standards and disclosures to various government undertakings.

-- The audit committee should work in coordination with the statutory auditors of the company.
+The audit committee should work in coordination with the statutory auditors of the company.
 There should not be any conflict of interest between the statutory auditor and other consulting firms providing services to the company.
-In the USA, the NYSE requires that the audit committee should have a financial expert.

 Audit committee maintains communication with the top management of a company, such as the CEO or chairman.
 The committee can initiate an investigation in case they find any issues with the accounting policies or procedures adopted by the company.
 In such cases, the company can also appoint and take assistance from an internal auditor.